 1. Determining the VRRP MASTER: Using VRRP protocol keepalived determines a VRRP MASTER from the pool of load balancer nodes.
 For example, In the above diagram, it’s 192.168.1.150.

-ssign the Virtual IP address to the interface of the VRRP MATER Node.
+2. Assigning the VIP: Assign the Virtual IP address to the interface of the VRRP MATER Node.
 If we refer to the above diagram, the VIP points to the VRRP MASTER node.
 If there is a failover from the VRRP MASTER node, the other load balancer node will be made a new VRRP master, and the VIP will point to the new VRRP MASTER node.

-Monitor the health of the load balancer nodes, using periodic VRRP advertisements, and do the failover to another load balancer if the master load balancer goes down or cannot connect to the backend server.
+3. Monitoring for VRRP Failover: Monitor the health of the load balancer nodes, using periodic VRRP advertisements, and do the failover to another load balancer if the master load balancer goes down or cannot connect to the backend server.
 This is done by increasing/decreasing the VRRP priority.
 The priority is defined in the keepalived configuration file.

 The summary of responsibilities of keepalived vs. haproxy(high-level) :